caicloud/cyclone/docs/quick-start.md

  }' ''$HOST_URL'/api/v1/clouds'
  ```

- The script above would create a cloud at your local computer, then you could set up the project.
+ The command above would create a cloud at your local computer, then you could set up the project.

  ## Create a project

- A project represents a group to manage a set of related pipelines. project must has a credential to access your VCS repository, and now Cyclone supports three types of VCS: GitHub, GitLab and SVN.
+ A project represents a group to manage a set of related pipelines. project must have a credential to access your VCS(Version Control System) repository, and now Cyclone supports three types of VCS: GitHub, GitLab and SVN.

- you can create a project by typing these following instructions:
+ you can create a project by:

  ```shell
  # create a project.